decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ```

 **Note** When computing step 12 of the above procedure there is an extremely small probability (around `2^(-r)`) that the condition `(SK + e) = 0 mod r` will be met.
 How implementations evaluate the inverse of the scalar value `0` may vary, with some returning an error and others returning `0` as a result.
 If the returned value from the inverse operation `1/(SK + e)` does evaluate to `0` the value of `A` will equal `Identity_G1` thus an invalid signature.
 Implementations MAY elect to check `(SK + e) = 0 mod r` prior to step 9, and or `A != Identity_G1` after step 9 to prevent the production of invalid signatures.

+**Note** When using the `header` field to protect associated data one must be cautious in what to include in the `header` as this information is needed every time the [ProofVerify](#proofverify) procedure is invoked and thus may introduce *linkable* information.

 ### Verify